James Altucher is one of my all-time favorite writers and I rarely go more than a few months without reading his book Choose Yourself.

 Well, does it actually do anything for people?
 Does it help people?
 Does it entertain people?
 Does it do both?
 It’s very cheap to make a video game, particularly if it’s a basic video game.
 Why don’t you make it, and see if people actually use it.
 Then you know you have a good idea.
 Most people don’t know — most ideas are bad.
 Even if you have an idea you think is good, chances are it’s not so good.
 Why don’t you first test to see if this is a good idea or not.
 Then you can start thinking about deals you can make.
 You can’t make a deal with nothing.

-An idea — as much as I’m happy for people to come up with ideas — ideas are ephemeral.
+An idea — as much as I’m happy for people to come up with online business ideas — ideas are ephemeral.
 They go away.
 They’re like ghosts.
 You have to actually make the idea before you can sell it, or do things with it, or even protect it.
 The important thing here is to always be thinking of giving to others.
 Are others going to have value from this?
 Are others going to be entertained by this?
 Are others going to be able to make use of this to make their lives better?
 This is really important.
 Those are the basics of entrepreneurship.

 The real basic for me — and I had to learn this the really hard way — the real hard way is failing, and losing a ton of money, and just really struggling with money, and family, and everything.
 You have to keep yourself physically, emotionally, mentally, and spiritually healthy.
 I’ve talked about that in a number of places.
 But building that basic foundation of health, they’re all connected.
 You can’t be mentally healthy if you’re physically sick all the time.
 You can’t be grateful for what you have if, emotionally, you’re only around bad people and bad situations.
 They’re all connected.
 That’s the basic foundation that needs to be built for the house of entrepreneurship to be built on top of — for the ability to what I call choosing yourself to be built on top of.
 For me, those are the basics of entrepreneurship.